-Electrons and neutrinos are then brother leptons by their common one-axis photon structure, even though one is something and the other almost nothing.
+Note that a tail-tail meet isn’t possible because it implies a prior head-head meet.
+Extreme light at the highest frequency can overload a node axis to give a quantum standing wave.
+In the initial chaos, it was bound to give electrons and neutrinos as one-axis collision options.
+Electrons and neutrinos are then brother leptons because they both overload one-axis, though one is something and the other almost nothing.
 Quantum processing repeatedly overloading all the channels of a node axis gave electrons and neutrinos as the first matter.